Samuel Smedley pioneered the British canning industry.

-With savings of £250, Smedley entered into business for himself as a fruit and potato merchant from 1905.
+Smedley entered into business for himself as a fruit and potato merchant from 1905, using savings of £250.
 S W Smedley & Co grew to become one of the largest fruit and vegetable firms in Britain, with operations in London, Wisbech, Evesham, Maidstone and Worcester.

-Smedley determined to establish a canning operation along the lines of the California fruit pickers.
-He went to America for three months to study their methods before he opened a factory at Wisbech, Cambridgeshire in 1924.
-Called National Canning Company, his was the first large-scale canning business in Britain.
-A second factory was opened at Evesham from 1927.
+Smedley determined to establish a canning operation along the lines of the California fruit pickers, and went to America for three months to study their methods.
+He returned to England and established the National Canning Company, with a canning factory at Wisbech, Cambridgeshire from 1924.

-Fortunately for Smedley, the canning industry in Britain boomed, with National Canning Co at the forefront.
-It was the largest canning operation in Britain by 1931, with an annual output of over 20 million cans from five sites, and around 20 percent of the canned goods market.
-By this time the company had an authorized capital of £350,000.
+The canning industry in Britain boomed, with National Canning Co at the forefront.
+It was the largest canning operation in Britain by 1931, with an annual output of over 20 million cans and around 20 percent of the canned goods market.
+By this time the company had an authorised capital of £350,000.

-At peak periods the Wisbech site alone produced 500,000 cans of fruit and vegetables every day, with around half of production dedicated to peas.
-The plant was open 24 hours a day and employed nearly 800 people.
-Peak operations lasted for seven months.
-During the off-season, the likes of pork & beans were produced.
+The Wisbech site produced 500,000 cans of fruit and vegetables every day during the seven-month peak period.
+The plant was open 24-hours a day and employed nearly 800 people.
+Around half of production was dedicated to peas.
+The site manufactured pork & beans during the off-season.